-I Wanna Hold Your Hand is a 1978 Coming-of-Age Story that marks the directorial debut of Robert Zemeckis, and the first film that Steven Spielberg executive produced.
-It stars Nancy Allen, Wendie Jo Sperber, Susan Kendall Newman, Theresa Saldana and Bobby Di Cicco.
+I Wanna Hold Your Hand is a 1978 coming-of-age comedy film that marks the directorial debut of Robert Zemeckis, as well as Steven Spielberg's first movie as an executive producer.
+The cast includes Nancy Allen, Bobby Di Cicco, Marc McClure, Susan Kendall Newman, Theresa Saldana, Wendie Jo Sperber, and Eddie Deezen.

 It's February 9th, 1964, and The Beatles are bringing the fever of Beatlemania to the United States for the first time.
-Specifically, it's the band's debut on The Ed Sullivan Show, and they were about to be greeted with a history-making reception from America, and potentially go deaf from their newfound fanbase.
+Specifically, it's the band's debut on The Ed Sullivan Show, and they're about to be greeted with a history-making reception in America (and potentially go deaf from their newfound fanbase).

-This movie follows some teenagers - hysterical fangirl Rosie, recently engaged Pam, aspiring photographer Grace, Beatle-hater Janet, obnoxious bully Tony, and Larry, who's driving - on their quest from Maplewood, New Jersey to New York, to get to see the Beatles in person - both for their appearance at the Ed Sullivan Theatre, and at the hotel where they're staying.
-Upon arrival in the city, they have to contend with a rabid crowd of Beatlemaniacs outside the hotel, a ton of security, and Richard (Eddie Deezen), a Beatles superfan.
+This movie follows a group of teenagers—hysterical fangirl Rosie (Sperber), recently-engaged Pam (Allen), aspiring photographer Grace (Saldana), Beatle-hater Janis (Newman), obnoxious bully Tony (Di Cicco), and Larry (McClure), who's driving—as they travel from Maplewood, New Jersey into Manhattan on their quest to see the Fab Four in person, both for their appearance at the Ed Sullivan Theater and at the hotel where they're staying.
+Upon arriving in the city, they have to contend with a rabid crowd of Beatlemaniacs outside the hotel, a ton of security, and Richard (Deezen), a Beatles superfan.
 Hilarity Ensues.

 The soundtrack features many early Beatles hits: "I Want to Hold Your Hand," "Please Please Me," "I Saw Her Standing There," "Twist and Shout," "Money (That's What I Want)," "She Loves You" and much more.